mpalmer/git-version-bump/README.md

 were trying out...

-## In your gem
+### In your gem

-If, like me, you're one of those people who likes to be able to easily see what version of a library I'm running, then you probably like to define a `VERSION` constant somewhere in your gem's namespace.
+If, like me, you're one of those people who likes to be able to easily see what version of a library you're running, then you probably like to define a `VERSION` constant somewhere in your gem's namespace.
 That, too, is simple to do: